confession at st. john’s

 you are reconciled...

-We have a number of opportunities (as scheduled or by appointment) to partake of this life-giving sacrament at St. John’s.
-A sign to the right of the confessional will indicate if a priest is inside waiting to hear confessions and absolve sins.
+We have a number of opportunities (as scheduled or by appointment) to partake of this life-giving sacrament at St. John the Evangelist.
+A sign to the right of the confessional will indicate if Fr.
+Robert-Charles or Fr.
+Sean-Patrick is inside waiting to hear confessions and absolve sins.
 If it’s been a long time since you’ve been to confession, or if it’s your first time, the priest will guide you through the process.
 The seal of the confessional is absolute: draw near to God, confess your sins, and experience the salvation that God’s peace brings.

 The standard schedule is posted below.
 Check the home page for special events and the most up-to-date listing.